 Instructions

-- Prepare the ginger by pounding with a mortar and pestle or grinding with small food processor.
+- Prepare the ginger by pounding with a mortar and pestle or grinding with a small food processor.
 Extract the juice by squeezing with your hand and discard the ginger.

 - Marinate the chicken wings with the ginger juice and all the seasonings above for 1-2hours.
 Grill or bake them in oven at 375°F (190°C) for 20-25 minutes until cooked or golden brown.
 Serve hot.